-7.8 Confiscation and searches
+7.6 Searching and confiscation

-Searching, screening and confiscation is conducted in line with the DfE's latest guidance on searching, screening and confiscation.
+Searching and confiscation is conducted in line with the DfE's latest guidance on searching, screening and confiscation.

 Confiscation

 Any prohibited items (listed in section 3) found in a pupil's possession as a result of a search will be confiscated.
 These items will not be returned to the pupil.